esride-jts/geoint/README.md

 This intelligence discipline represents the analysis of geospatial informations for creating geospatial knowledge.
 Usually the analyst needs various kinds of geospatial related tools to create this knowledge.

+### GEOINT Rust
+[GEOINT Rust](https://github.com/esride-jts/geoint-rs) is a bunch of geospatial intelligence tools implemented in Rust.

 ### GEOINT Toolbox
 [GEOINT Toolbox](https://github.com/esride-jts/geoint-toolbox/) is a python toolbox for ArcGS Pro accessing Big Query Tables and Data Lakes.